 Considering the bank requires the combined balance of checking and saving accounts MUST exceeds $500 to avoid service fees, and Alice opts-in the overdraw protection; then Alice withdraw $300 each from checking and saving account concurrently.
 Each transaction reads the overlapped data set, aka checking account and saving account, then concurrently make disjoint updates, and concurrently commit.
 Everything works, except Alice’s balance drops to $400, and she has to pay the fees.

 The Serializable isolation level enforce the transactions appear to have occurred in some total order to prevent the write skew.

-approach is materialized conflict: if we manage to create a materialized view
+accounts.
+Another approach is materialized conflict: if we manage to create a

-to store the sum of balances of checking and saving accounts, and enforce the
+materialized view to store the sum of balances of checking and saving accounts,